Unlock 4.0: Is e-pass required to travel from Delhi to Noida?

 New Delhi, Aug 29: Huge relief to thousands of commuters, the Uttar Pradesh government has removed restrictions on the movement of people and goods, that were in place since the past three months, across state borders.

 Travelers can now travel between Delhi and Noida without having to show passes to cross the border.
-However, Aarogya Setu app and a green singnal on it will be mandatory for anybody wanting to enter Uttar Pradesh from Delhi.
+However, Aarogya Setu app and a green signal on it will be mandatory for anybody wanting to enter Uttar Pradesh from Delhi.

 Unlock 4.0 guidelines: What to expect from September 1